 The Institute has opted-in to the provisions of the Australian Privacy Act 1988 which explains how we will handle your personal information.

 If you are a resident in the European Economic Area, you should also refer to the EU General Data Protection Regulation which provides additional important information.

 What types of personal information do we collect?

 We may collect ‘sensitive personal information’ within the meaning of the Privacy Act such as information about your ethnic origin or your membership of another professional or trade association.

 How do we collect personal information?

-We, and authorised representatives collect the personal information of our members through:
+We collect the personal information of our members through:

 The Institute collects the personal information of non-members (for example, employment applicants, service providers, prospective members and other non-members) through many of the same channels set out above where relevant.
 In addition, we collect information of non-members through:

 Information from third parties